History of Western Sahara: Arabization of the mujahideen (13th and 14th century)

-The Arabized Berber tribes controlled key oasis settlements of the Sahara and played an important role in the trans-Saharan slave trade.
-They already used to impose heavy taxation on any traffic through their lands, while also furnishing protection, supplies, and camels.
-When trans-Saharan trade intensified, they developed departure and arrival centers with slave depots and intermediary secure caravan stops.
-In these centers, they oversaw the traffic from sub-Saharan regions to Egypt, Tunisia, Algeria, and Morocco.
-Timbuktu (Mali) was a central crossroad to all four routes.
+In the 13th and 14th century, these tribes migrated westwards along the Sahara's northern border to settle in the Fezzan (Libya), Ifriqiya (Tunisia), Tlemcen (Algeria), Jebel Saghro (Morocco), and Saguia el-Hamra (Western Sahara).

 Ouadane, Idjil (near Atar), Azougui, Araouane, Taoudenni, and later Tindouf were important stopping-places.
 At the same time, the number of slaves kept in Western Sahara itself increased drastically.

 The Maqil tribes, who entered the domains of the Sanhaja Berber tribe, sometimes intermarried with the Berber population; the Arabo-Berber people of the region are now known as Saharawi.
 An exonym sometimes used to describe the Banu Hassan tribes of present-day of the region was Moors.
 The Arabic dialect, Hassaniya, became the dominant mother-tongue of the Western Sahara and Mauritania.
 Berber vocabulary and cultural traits remain common, despite the fact that many Saharawi people today claim Arab ancestry.

 Colonial era (1884–1975)

-In the second half of the 19th century, several European powers attempted to get a foothold in Africa.
-France occupied Tunisia and Britain Egypt.
-Italy took possession of parts of Eritrea, while Germany declared Togo, Cameroon and South West Africa to be under its protection.
-At the invitation of Germany 14 countries attended the Berlin Conference in 1884–1885 to come to an agreement amongst them about the division of the territories.
-At the time of the conference, 80% of Africa was still under African control.
-What resulted of the conference was a new map with geometric, often arbitrary, boundaries.
 Western Sahara came under Spanish rule, despite attempts by the Moroccan sultan Hassan I to repel the European incursions on the territory in 1886.
 The oases of Tuat in the south-east went to the immense territory of the French Sahara.
 In 1898, in the aftermath of the Spanish–American War, Spain attempted to sell Spanish Sahara to Austria-Hungary; Spain wished to recoup its losses from the conflict and several Austrian ministers wished to obtain an overseas colony to justify naval expansion.
 However, as Austria-Hungary operated as a dual monarchy with Austria and Hungary having joint control over financial and foreign policy matters, the Hungarian House of Magnates vetoed the purchase and the colony was retained by Spain.

-In 1912, Morocco itself became a protectorate of Spain and France.
-When Morocco gained its independence in the 1950s, the country also restated its claims over the still Spanish Western Sahara.
-In 1958, the Moroccan King Mohammed V in an address at El Ghizlan called for a renewal of the "everlasting allegiance" that some Saharan tribes had pledged to Moulay Hassan I and promised that Morocco would mobilise itself to see the Western Sahara brought under Moroccan rule.